A Virtual Study Space for Productive Work

 You may support me with a generous cup of coffee.

-Starting a writing accountability group
+How to start a writing accountability group

 A Writing Accountability Group (WAG) is generally group is a small group of individuals who meet weekly (for about 10 weeks) for 1 hour to write.
 WAGs exist in many forms but generally consist of 4-8 individuals who are committed to meeting and writing on a consistent basis.